jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/03-PiezoKnockSensor.md

 # PIEZO "KNOCK" SENSOR

 Many of the analog sensors we're using take advantage of the special properties of certain materials.
 A really fun, super cheap example of this is a piezo disc.
-These are [normally used as speakers](https://en.wikipedia.org/wiki/Piezoelectric_speaker) in cheap electronics such as toys, and we can in fact use them that way with the Feather too, but they can be reversed and used as vibration or "knock" sensors!
+These are [normally used as speakers](https://en.wikipedia.org/wiki/Piezoelectric_speaker) in inexpensive electronics such as toys, but we can also used them with the Feather too!
+We'll reverse them, turning these little brass-and-ceramic discs into vibration or "knock" sensors.

 This example is based on a [demo by David Cuartielles/Tom Igoe](https://docs.arduino.cc/built-in-examples/sensors/Knock).